 Travel: Proposals should be economical in travel-related costs.

-Travel by car: $.45 /mile.
+- Travel by car: $.56/mile.
 Ohio Humanities only funds trips that exceed 50 miles roundtrip.
 Ohio Humanities does not fund commuting costs for project participants.

-Food Per Diem: Up to $35 per day for project personnel engaged in project activities away from home or office.
+- Food Per Diem: Current IRS rate per day for project personnel engaged in project activities away from home or office.

 If your project aligns with the above general guidelines, select the correct grant program here and then proceed to the Application Information page.